greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 Prior to using Dropbox you need to perform some authentication steps to allow the intvlm8r to upload photos into your Dropbox account.

+NB: This process was last confirmed accurate on September 12th, 2019.

 1. Browse to [https://www.dropbox.com/developers](https://www.dropbox.com/developers)
 2. Click the "App console" button in the top right-hand corner: